 5 Second Rule

-A technique in self-management
+5 Second Rule – a technique in self-management

 The 5 Second Rule goes to Mel Robbins, an American television presenter, author and motivational speaker and her book “5…4…3…2…1…Go!
 The 5 Second Rule”.
 In contrast to the 2 Minute Rule of David Allen, an expert for self-management, Mel Robbins addresses internal obstacles with her rule, which are often described as procrastination.
 David Allen’s considerations are aimed at tasks that can be completed within 2 minutes – so the two approaches differ fundamentally.